Technical college enrollment data to be released later this month

 Detailed headcount data outlined by institution type, student level, award-seeking (matriculation) status and more is published at ushe.edu/institutional-data-resources-headcount.

 Additionally, particularly at institutions with a community college mission, USHE serves several thousand students in non-traditional programs, which are not budget-related, do not receive any taxpayer support, and are not included in the third-week totals.
-These include short-term training programs, distance education, and non-credit technical training.
-Salt Lake Community College’s School of Applied Technology enrollment numbers are included in these third-week totals as one step toward presenting this data.
-System leadership is continuing to work to present this data in the future for a more holistic picture of enrollment at our institutions.
+These include short-term training programs, distance education and non-credit technical training.
+System leadership is continuing to work to present this data for a more holistic picture of enrollment at our institutions.